Environment – Long-Term Perspective and Management Approach Towards Solutions for Environmental Issues

-- *SDGs denote objectives declared in the action plan, “Transforming our World - The 2030 Agenda for Sustainable Development,” which was adopted at the United Nation’s Sustainable Development Summit in September 2015.
-There are 17 goals in three areas—economy, society and environment—to be achieved by 2030.
+- *Sustainable Development Goals: There are 17 goals in three areas—economy, society and environment—to be achieved by 2030.

 Key Issues and Management Approach

-The 8th Environmental Plan (fiscal 2016~2018) sets forth 11 activities in four areas: “creating a low-carbon society,” “creating a resource recycling society,” “creating a society in harmony with nature,” and “strengthening our environmental management foundation.”
-Of these items, numerical targets are set for eight of them based on the perspectives of management and environmental impact.
-We view creating a low-carbon society as the most important environmental issue, and quantitative indicators are set for all of the items in this area.
+The 8th Environmental Plan (fiscal 2016 to 2018) sets forth 11 activities in four areas: "realizing a low-carbon society", "creating a resource-recycling society", "realizing a society in tune with nature", and "strengthening our environmental management foundation".
+For eight of these items, numerical targets have been set from the perspectives of management and environmental impact.

-Our management approach for each environmental aspect of the Global Reporting Initiative (GRI) Guidelines Ver.
-4 (G4) and explanations corresponding to each aspect (details page) are shown in the table below.
+The Mitsubishi Electric Group's management approach* for each environmental aspect of the Global Reporting Initiative (GRI) Guidelines Version 4 (G4) and explanations corresponding to each aspect (details page) are shown in the table below.